 Ear infections, also known as otitis or middle ear infection, are caused by bacteria, viruses, or allergies.
 They cause a blockage in the Eustachian tube (part of the ear) that affects the middle ear.
 They usually emerge after a cold or other respiratory infection.
 These infections are highly common in children and are one of the reasons they often go to the doctor.

 When babies have ear infections, the middle part becomes swollen and may fill up with fluid.
 This can be very uncomfortable for children.
 Most of the time, these infections get better on their own.
-Usually, the symptoms subside in a few days and in one or two weeks’ time, there are no symptoms or discomfort present at all.
+Usually, the symptoms subside after a few days and in one or two weeks’ time there are no symptoms or discomfort present at all.
 Sometimes there is even no need to administer medication, but occasionally doctors may recommend antibiotics to treat the infection.

 On the other hand, chronic ear infections may lead to a hearing problem.
 Therefore, it is important to notify your doctor if your child has an ear infection, especially if you notice that it occurs frequently.

 What are the causes of ear infections?

 Infections are more common within the first two to four years of life.
 This is mainly due to the following reasons:

 - The Eustachian tubes are shorter and more horizontal, which makes the entry of bacteria or virus easier.
 In addition, if the tubes are narrow and soft it favors the obstruction.

 - The adenoid, or throat tissues, are large and can cover and clog a portion of the tubes.

 - Attendance at daycare or preschool may increase the risk of infection.